armory/docs/content/en/plugins/github-integration/use.md

 accounts configured in the plugin without the need to configure a notification block in your pipelines and viewing the execution status of the stage in your pipeline's execution details.

-Configure the **Github Integration Commit Status Stage** as in the following screenshot:
+Configure the **GitHub Integration Commit Status Stage** as in the following screenshot:

 {{< figure src="/images/plugins/github/commitStatus.png" >}}